ghiscoding/angular-validation/readme.md

 <!-- EXCEPTIONS: We could also use our own custom <span> or <div> element when needed, for example input groups wrapper, see next step -->
 ```

+<a name="examples-service"></a>
-## Service Working Examples (Service)
+## Other Working Examples (Service)
 P.S.
-For real live sample, see the [live demo](#live_demo) or download the Github project and run the `index.html` (on the exception of Chrome who doesn't want to run http outside of webserver) while the actual form with validation is inside `templates/testingFormService.html` for a better separation.
+For real live sample, see the [live demo](#plunker) or download the Github project and run the `index.html` (on the exception of Chrome who doesn't want to run http outside of webserver) while the actual form with validation is inside `templates/testingFormService.html` for a better separation.
-<a name="examples-service"></a>
 ```javascript
   // start by creating the service var myValidation = new validationService();